 These good folks – co-workers from one of the resorts on Mt.
 Hood, if I remember correctly – let me take their photo on the beach near Cape Kiwanda [a state natural area near in Pacific City, Oregon].
 They looked like they were having fun.

 And so they do.
 What could be better than a beautiful night under the Milky Way?
 But did you know that every night of your life is a night under the Milky Way?
 By that we mean … every individual star you can see with the unaided eye, in all parts of the sky, lies within the confines of our Milky Way galaxy.

-The band of the Milky Way is tough to see unless you’re far from the artificial lights of the city and you’re looking on a night when the moon is down, as it is at early evening tonight.
-After today – August 10 – the waning moon will rise later each night, to give you more moon-free viewing time after nightfall.
+The band of the Milky Way is tough to see unless you’re far from the artificial lights of the city and you’re looking on a night when the moon is down.

 Bottom line: If you look in a dark country sky, you’ll easily spot the starlit band of our huge, flat Milky Way galaxy.
-Every star in our night sky lies inside this galaxy.
+Every star in our night sky that’s visible to the unaided eye lies inside this galaxy.